RoyalHighgrass/QVM-Manager/README.md

 ## Installation

-**Note**: `QVM (QEMU Virtual Machine Manager)` is currently in a testing phase, with confirmed functionality on `Debian 12` and `Kali Linux` systems.
+**Note**: `QVM (QEMU Virtual Machine Manager)` is currently in a testing phase, with confirmed functionality on `Kali Linux` systems.
 While the tool itself operates stably once properly configured, users should be aware that the installation process can be sensitive to different environments.
 The primary challenge lies in `the interpretation of bash scripts by various shell environments`.
 As a result, `QVM` may not function correctly outside of a `bash shell environment`.
 Users attempting to install or run QVM on other systems or shell environments may encounter unexpected issues or failures.

 Therefore, I recommend using a `bash shell` when running `QVM` for the best experience.
 I am actively working to improve compatibility across different platforms and shells and hope for this to be resolved in the official `v1.0.3` release.
 For more information see the [QVM Issues](https://github.com/RoyalHighgrass/QVM-Manager/issues) page.